 At a Duly Called Meeting-Members may be disciplined by the church for sufficient cause, but only at a duly called business meeting of the church after the church board has reviewed the case.
-The meeting must be presided over by an ordained minister or a licensed minister who is ordained as a local elder of the church concerned, or in his absence and in counsel with him or with the conference president, a local ordained elder of the church concerned.
+The meeting must be presided over by an ordained minister or a licensed minister who is ordained as a local elder of the church concerned or, in his absence and in counsel with him or with the conference/mission/field president, a local ordained elder of the church concerned.

-Majority Vote-Members may be disfellowshipped from the church or otherwise disciplined only by a majority vote of the members present and voting at a duly called meeting. "... the majority of the church is a power which should control its individual members."-Testimonies, vol. 5, p.
+Majority Vote-Members may be removed from church membership or otherwise disciplined only by a majority vote of the members present and voting at a duly called meeting. "... the majority of the church is a power which should control its individual members."-Testimonies, vol. 5, p.
 107.

-Church Board Cannot Disfellowship-The church board may recommend to the church the dropping of a member, but under no circumstances does a church board have the right to disfellowship a member.
-The clerk of the church can remove a name from the church rolls only on a vote of the church except in the case of the death of a member.
+Church Board Cannot Remove From Church Membership-The church board may recommend to the church in a business meeting the removal of a member from church membership, but under no circumstances does a church board have the right to take final action.
+Except in the case of the death of a member, the clerk of the church can remove a name from the church records only on a vote of the church in a business meeting.

-Right of the Member to Be Heard in Defense-It is a fundamental principle of justice that every member has the right to be heard in his or her own defense, and to introduce evidence and produce witnesses.
-No church should vote to disfellowship a member under circumstances that deprive an individual of this right, if one chooses to exercise it.
+Right of the Member to be Heard in Defense-It is a fundamental principle of justice that every member has the right to be heard in his/her own defense and to introduce evidence and produce witnesses.
+No church should vote to remove a member from church membership under circumstances that deprive an individual of this right, if one chooses to exercise it.
 Due notice should be given by the church to the member of its intention to consider the problem, thus giving the opportunity for the individual to appear.

-Lawyers Not to Represent Members-The work of the church in its administration of order and discipline, is an ecclesiastical function, and in no sense has to do with civil or legal procedure; therefore, the church does not recognize the right of any member to bring a lawyer to represent him or her in any church meeting or council called to administer order or discipline, or for the transaction of any business relating to the church.
+Lawyers Not to Represent Members-The work of the church in its administration of order and discipline, is an ecclesiastical function and, in no sense, has to do with civil or legal procedure; therefore, the church does not recognize the right of any member to bring a lawyer to represent him/her in any church meeting or council called to administer order or discipline or for the transaction of any business relating to the church.
 Therefore, our members should be informed that they will not be given a hearing if they endeavor to bring a lawyer into the meeting for such a purpose.
 The church should also exclude all nonmembers from any church meeting or council called for the administration of church order or discipline, except as they may be called as witnesses.

-Members Not to Be Dropped for Nonattendance-Absentees should be faithfully visited by the church leadership, and each should be encouraged to revive church attendance, explaining the seriousness of neglecting the obligation of church membership in deliberately absenting oneself for indefinite periods of time and making no report of one's faith and hope to the church.
+Members Not to be Removed from Church Membership for Nonattendance-Absentees should be faithfully visited by the church leadership, and each should be encouraged to revive church attendance, explaining the seriousness of neglecting the obligation of church membership in deliberately absenting oneself for indefinite periods of time and making no report of one's faith and hope to the church.
 When because of age, infirmity, or other unavoidable cause, a member finds it impossible regularly to attend divine worship, it should be considered an obligation to keep in contact with the church leaders by letter or by other means.
-However, as long as a person is loyal to the doctrines of the church, nonattendance at church services shall not be considered sufficient cause for disfellowshipping.
+However, as long as a person is loyal to the doctrines of the church, nonattendance at church services shall not be considered sufficient cause for removal from church membership.